googlefonts/googlefonts.github.io/gf-guide/package.md

     → In `files` field the `source_file` is the file path for the files in the upstream repo, and the `dest_file` is the target file and location in `ofl/fontname` directory of `google/fonts` repository.

-    → This example above works if the upstream repository in having a `fonts` directory where the binaries are stored.
-If the fonts are in a zip file of a **tagged release**, and not in a font directory, you should use the `archive_url` field this way:
+    → This example above works if the upstream repository has a `fonts` directory where the binaries are stored.
+If the fonts are in a zip file of a **tagged release**, and not in a font directory, then you should use the `archive_url` field this way:

     ``` code
     repository_url: https://github.com/owner/Font-Name